-Fresh out of college and my first reaction to this question is, “Oh, yeah, I guess I should know that.”
+Fresh out of college and my first reaction to this question was, “Oh, yeah, I guess I should know that.”
 And I’m not going to hide from it–I really should know this.
 The thing is I know what I want.
-It just doesn’t mold to peoples expectation.
+It just doesn’t mold to people’s expectation.

 I want a porch with a view that is untouched by man, a chair that’s positioned in the shade, a coffee cup in my left hand and a book in my right.
 I want hours to contemplate and to write.
 I want to sit atop a mountain and see a vast existence.

 I want a lot of things, but when people ask “what do you want?” they’re asking what job do you want.
 Although my first reaction to that is, “I don’t care as long as I’m happy,” it’s not going to be a real answer.